tk-notes/better-tests/discussions.md

-* Setup bem claro e explicito.
+* Clear and explicit setup:
-  * Dentro do contexto.
+  * Inside a context block.
-  * Exemplo: `spec/models/content/live_spec.rb`
+  * Example: `spec/models/content/live_spec.rb`
-  * Problema recorrente?
-Duplicação de código.
-Achar o balanço entre a duplicação e o desacoplamento.
+  * What is the problem here?
+Code duplication.
+We need to find the balance between duplication and uncoupled code.

-- Testar o que realmente deve ser testado.
+- Test (only) what need to be tested:
-  * Pensar em casos de uso: context
+  * Think about "use cases": context block helps in this case.
-  * Exemplo: `spec/models/content/live_spec.rb`
+  * Example: `spec/models/content/live_spec.rb`

-* Para endpoints da APIs.
+* For APIs endpoints:
-  * Desacoplamento de actions.
+  * Decoupling controllers actions.
-  * Exemplo: `spec/api/v11/hosts/volunteer_positions/*`
+  * Example: `spec/api/v11/hosts/volunteer_positions/*`

 --------